-Our Board structure is unitary with a heathy mix of Executives and Non-Executives.
-The Board Chairman, a non-Executive Director, sits at the apex of the Board structure and is responsible for providing overall leadership and direction for the Board and the Company.
-The Managing Director/CEO heads the management team and oversees the executive management of the Company's business and operations, assisted by an Executive Director.
+Our Board structure is unitary and composed of Executive, Non-Executive, and Independent Directors.
+Our Board Chairman, a non-Executive Director, sits at the apex of the Board structure and is responsible for providing overall leadership and direction for the Board and the Bank.
+The Managing Director/CEO heads the management team and oversees the executive management of the Bank's business and operations, assisted by an Executive Director.
 The Non-Executive Directors act as a counterbalance to the influence of the Chairman or CEO in board decision making as well as provide a wide range of skills and experience to the Board.

 Appointment to the Board is based on merit and objective criteria.
 Care is taken to ensure that the appointees have sufficient time to devote to their Board duties.
-The Board also ensures that plans are in place for orderly succession, in order to maintain an appropriate balance of skills and experience within the Bank.
+The Board also ensures that plans are in place for orderly succession, to maintain an appropriate balance of skills and experience within the Bank.